observablehq/plot/docs/features/plots.md

 ```
 :::

+## Layout options

-The layout options<a id="layout-options" class="header-anchor" href="#layout-options" aria-label="Permalink to &quot;layout options&quot;"></a> determine the overall size of the plot; all are specified as numbers in pixels:
+The layout options determine the overall size of the plot; all are specified as numbers in pixels:

 * **marginTop** - the top margin
 * **marginRight** - the right margin